dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + “Pessimists are intelligent.
   Optimists are rich.” - @dmuthuk

++ Be bold and be right - Steve Ballmer

 + Biology enables, culture forbids

 + Roll up your sleevs and make it happen.